cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 When a transaction is processed by BaseApp (in CheckTx or in DeliverTx), its `TxBody.messages` are decoded as `Msg`s.
 Each `Msg`'s `type_url` is matched against an entry in the `msg_service_router`, and the respective `Msg` service method handler is called.

-For backward compatability, the old handlers are not removed yet.
+For backward compatibility, the old handlers are not removed yet.
 If BaseApp receives a legacy `Msg` with no correspoding entry in the `msg_service_router`, it will be routed via its legacy `Route()` method into the legacy handler.

 ### Module Configuration